MatthewRip/DataEngineeringRelated/README.md

 # DataEngineeringRelated
 my brain hurty, if only I was not stupid.

-A place to record how to do things and some other things.
+A place to store information relating to AWS data engineering.
+Also possible AWS certification prep

 1. Data Engineering Fundamentals